-If you are attending ADAA's Annual Conference for the first time in 2022, welcome.
-With over 1,000 attendees expected and more than 100 engaging sessions anticipated, events, and networking opportunities, it could be easy to be overwhelmed.
-But we are here to help combat that feeling with a few helpful tips to make the most of your time at #ADAA2022.
+If you are attending ADAA's Annual Conference for the first time, welcome.
+With over 1,100 attendees expected and more than 100 engaging sessions anticipated, events, and networking opportunities, it could be easy to be overwhelmed.
+But we are here to help combat that feeling with a few helpful tips to make the most of your time!
 And, don't forget - everyone was a new attendee at some point - me included!

 ADAA’s 2019 Annual Conference quickly approaches!
 The conference tagline “Transcending Cultural, Racial and Socioeconomic Barriers” was a call to action for presenters.
 We asked and you delivered.
 Of our over 160 amazing sessions, 75 will address the topic of diversity!
 Thank you to each and every one of our presenters.